pushkar8723/paper-dropdown/README.md

 ## &lt;paper-dropdown&gt;

-`paper-dropdown` is a wrapper for `paper-dropdown-menu` to facilitate 2-way binding on value in fewer lines of HTML code and also enable filter on items.
+`paper-dropdown` is a wrapper for `paper-dropdown-menu` to enable various features like multi-select, search / filter of items, key value pair and 2-way binding on value.

 Values can be bound using `value` attribute.